One moment.

 From the first applicant to the first promotion.
 The brain reads every signal in the pipeline, scores it against real production data, and proposes who to call next, with what acting is worth and what waiting costs on every recommendation.
 Your team approves, edits, or declines it.

 Problem: 1,000+ applicants per role, screened by keyword filters that reject 80 percent of future top performers.
+Structured interviews take 45 minutes per candidate.
+Hiring managers skip them or conduct them inconsistently.

 Proof: 80 percent of top performers at a Fortune 500 carrier were filtered out by a single "relevant industry experience" requirement.
 The Fit Score caught them.